 Our surveyors’ comprehensive report will also contain their recommendations for the appropriate treatment plus the fixed costings involved.

 All affected timbers are brushed down and cleaned, and appropriate floorboards are lifted in order to facilitate treatment to the undersides, plus also to the joists beneath.
-The removed floorboards are then re-laid and the top surface treated.
+The removed floorboards are then re-

 In roof areas, all insulation material is removed prior to any treatment.